hapi-server/data-specification/README.md

 By default, all the parameters are included in the header.
 If you already know what the parameters are and want to obtain a header for just a subset of the parameters, you can specify the subset of interest as a comma separated list via the request parameter called `parameters`.
 This reduced header is potentially useful because it is also possible to request a subset of parameters when asking for data (see the `data` endpoint), and a reduced header can be requested that would then match the subset of parameters in the data.

+The header must always end with a newline.
+This enables the end of the JSON header to be more easily detected when it is in front of a binary data response.

 **Sample Invocation**
 ```
 http://example.com/hapi/info?id=ACE_MAG